Feedback Edge Sets in Temporal Graphs: Fixed-Parameter Tractability Results

 \subsection{Parameterization by Treewidth and Lifetime}

-{\operatorname{inc}} {\operatorname{pres}} {\operatorname{time}} {\operatorname{edge}} Finally, we show that all our problem variants are fixed-parameter tractable when parameterized by the combination of the treewidth of the underlying graph and the lifetime.
-To this end we employ an optimization variant of Courcelle's famous theorem on graph properties expressible in monadic second-order (MSO) logic \cite{ARNBORG1991308,courcelle2012graph}.
+{\operatorname{inc}} {\operatorname{pres}} {\operatorname{time}} {\operatorname{edge}} In this last part, we show that all our problem variants are fixed-parameter tractable when parameterized by the combination of the treewidth of the underlying graph and the lifetime.
+To this end we employ an optimization variant of Courcelle's famous theorem on graph properties expressible in monadic second-order (MSO) logic \cite{ARNBORG1991308,courcelle2012graph} and apply it in the temporal setting~\cite{Flu+20}.

 \begin{theorem} \textsc{(S)TFES} and \textsc{(S)TFCS} are fixed-parameter tractable when parameterized by the combination of the treewidth of the underlying graph and the lifetime. \end{theorem}